kubesphere/website/content/en/docs/project-user-guide/application-workloads/jobs.md

 ### Step 5: Inspect the Job manifest (optional)

-1. Enable **Edit Mode** in the top right corner which displays the manifest file of the Job.
+1. Enable **Edit Mode** in the top-right corner which displays the manifest file of the Job.
 You can see all the values are set based on what you have specified in the previous steps.

     ```yaml
     apiVersion: batch/v1